 However, when you publish or preview your article, the unique character will be shown instead of the HTML entity code.

-HTML entities support a wide range of characters.
-It includes special characters, Latin letters, and mathematical symbols.
-It also contains currencies, scientific measurement symbols, and more.
+HTML entities support various characters, including special characters, Latin letters, and mathematical symbols, and more.

 EditorsKit is a unique character plugin that can also do a lot more.
-Unfortunately, of course, all you want to do is enter special characters.
+But, unfortunately, all you want to do is enter special characters.

 But give it a shot if you want to add a slew of helpful tools to the Gutenberg editor.

 1. Download and install the Insert Special Characters Plugin.